facussc24/Proyecto-barack/README.md

 Ensure your browser can reach the CDN domains if these messages appear.

+Local copies of these libraries are now bundled under `vendor/`.
+If a CDN script fails to load the pages automatically fall back to the corresponding local file, so the features remain available offline.

 ## License

 This project is licensed under the [MIT License](LICENSE).